 After each round of events, the RFM Specialist runs initial matches between your chapter and PNMs listing their preferred chapters.
-If the number of PNMs returning to the chapter is fewer than anticipated, the chapter's plus list may be used to add additional PNMs to the chapter's next round of events to ensure the chapter has an optimal chance of matching to Quota.
+If the number of PNMs returning to the chapter is fewer than anticipated the chapter's plus list may be used to add additional PNMs to the chapter's next round of events to ensure the chapter has an optimal chance of matching to Quota.
 The plus list provides a safety net in case the chapter is having an off year in that round or if campus or recruitment conditions change.
 The plus list allows the RFM Specialist to ensure the number of PNMs needed in a specific round (to ultimately match to Quota) are attending the chapter's events.

 • Examples of campus/recruitment conditions may include a change in format or adding or removing a chapter from campus (or even an upcoming extension, taking place after primary recruitment).
-RFM specialists base carry figures on the chapter's previous 3 years' recruitment statistics.
-Therefore, a change in format or number of chapters on campus renders these past statistics less accurate than usual.